dczhang1/intro-to-Rproj/readme.md

 I like pineapple on pizza...

-#Just opened Rproj, pulled using command in RStudio, testing comitt & push
+#Just opened Rproj, pulled using command in RStudio, testing commit & push